David-Vandensteen/neocore/README.md

 ```cmd
 %appdata%\neocore\neodev-sdk\m68k\bin\Animator.exe
 ```

-## Pull or checkout another branches
-**BE CAREFUL : You need to remove build folder `.\build` for supress cache files before compiling a project**

-## Compiling the lib (necessary if you tweak or modify Neocore Neo-Geo lib)
+## Compiling the lib (necessary if you develop Neocore lib)
 ```cmd
 cd src-lib
 .\build-neocore.bat
 ```
 This script override path environment variable during the compilation.
 its avoid collisions with other bin, sdk, gcc...
+If sdk was not found, build a sample (with mak script) to initialize cache (sdk will install in build folder).

+## Pull or checkout another branches
+**BE CAREFUL : You need to remove build folder `.\build` for supress cache files before compiling a project**

 ## SoundFX ... (todo)
 ## Use Neocore toolchain for DATlib project (without Neocore lib) (todo)